teuteuguy/gg-dev-pipeline/README.md

 The SSM rpi-build command will effectively tell the device to git clone this repo, run npm install.

 The scripts/postinstall.sh script will get executed after npm install, effectively packaging up the resulting code, updload it to Lambda, publish an new version, set the alias, and ask GG to redeploy.

+# DISCLAIMER
+This is work in progress.
+Use at your own risk!